secworks/cmac/README.md

 message block [1..128].
 The core performs padding and tweak based on this information.
 The final block and the lenght shall be written to the core and then the _finalize_ signal shall be asserted.
-The core will process the final block and then rainse _ready_ and _valid_ signalling that the ICV result is ready and valid.
+The core will process the final block and then raise _ready_ and _valid_ signalling that the ICV result is ready and valid.

 Note that the core does not provide verification of a given ICV.
 The